symfony/symfony-docs/configuration/secrets.rst

 List Existing Secrets
 ---------------------

-Everybody is allowed to list the secrets names with the command ``secrets:list``.
+Everybody is allowed to list the secret names with the command ``secrets:list``.
 If you have the **decryption key** you can also reveal the secrets' values by passing the ``--reveal`` option: